 Antitrust litigation was developed as a response to the threat of monopolies.
-Basically, some companies effectively controlled entire industries.
-In these instances, every step of the supply chain might be connected, allowing one company to dominate the industry.
+Historically, some companies grew to effectively control entire industries.
+In these instances, every step of the supply chain might be connected, allowing a single company to dominate the industry.

 Monopolies are a threat to fair competition in the marketplace.
 The creation of monopolies can create an uneven playing field, as more wealth is concentrated in the hands of fewer entities.
 Monopolies shrink the options available to consumers.